Topological shadows and complexity of islands in multiboundary wormholes: Discussion and Conclusion:

 We have computed the subregion complexity corresponding to the radiation subsystem in the multi-boundary wormhole models in this paper.
 We have considered two models in which the islands appear, the three-boundary wormhole and the $n$-boundary wormhole.
 Although the two models are qualitatively similar and the island region in both the models correspond to the causal shadows, there are some differences as well.
 Building on the finding that the causal shadows tend to play the role of islands in these models, we have approached this from various points of view to build a more concrete understanding of the situation.
 Starting from the volume from the Ricci scalar, we have also studied what the volume and the causal shadows imply when looked at from the kinematic space and tensor network perspectives.
 In course of our work, we have repeatedly tried to bridge the physical ideas and models to the mathematical notions.
 For the wormhole construction, identifications of geodesics and tessellations, we have added a few lemmas and theorems along the way that strengthen these ideas mathematically.
 In the following, we list down the main results of our paper and conclusions that these results tend to imply.

 \textbf{ Sub-region volumes: } This is the central piece of this paper.
 We computed the volumes corresponding to a bipartite radiation subsystem for the three-boundary wormhole and $(n-1)$-partite one for the $n$-boundary wormhole.
 The remaining exit in both cases represents the evaporating black hole.
 As we have mentioned already the proposals in the literature \cite{Alishahiha:2015rta,Abt:2017pmf}, the volumes dual to the subregions capture the complexity of the corresponding state.
 Therefore, the computation of volumes is aimed at enhancing our understanding of the complexity of the radiation state.
-Recent findings and especially the implications of Python's lunch \cite{Brown:2019rox,Bao:2020hsc}, suggest that even though quantum extremal surfaces enable us to reproduce the Page curve, it is still exponentially hard to compute the complexity of the radiation state.
+Recent findings and especially the implications of Python's lunch \cite{Brown:2019rox,Bao:2020hsc}, suggest that even though quantum extremal surfaces enable us to reproduce the Page curve, it is still exponentially hard to compute the restricted complexity of the radiation state.
 Therefore, while Hawking was mistaken about entropy, his statements truly apply to complexity.
 Now, since in these three- and $n$-boundary wormhole models, one can reproduce the Page curve consistently, we performed explicit calculations to investigate if the volumes feature precisely such exponential growth.
+However it is worth noting that within these multiboundary models, the volumes can not capture the exponential restricted complexity. \footnote{In the Python's lunch geometry, one computes the complexity from one of the two sides of the two sided wormhole.
+This is known as the restricted complexity (exponentially hard) as opposed to the complexity=volume conjecture where one computes the unrestricted complexity (only polynomially hard) by acting with unitaries on both the sides.
+The bulge in the geometry was conjectured by the authors in \cite{Brown:2019rox} to argue that the restricted complexity is exponential due to presence of such a bulge region in the wormhole connecting the two sides.
+According to \cite{Brown:2019rox}, the job of shortening of this bulged wormhole to make it a usual thermofield double state without a bulge is exponentially hard and this is the reason for the difference between the restricted and the unrestricted complexity.
+In our models, although we compute the volume from the radiation side, the geometries do not have a bulge between the radiation and the evaporating BH.
+Therefore, the complexity of shortening of the bulge is not considered in our computations of subregion complexity.
+Nevertheless, it would be interesting to work with a warped multiboundary wormhole with a bulge, extending the construction in \cite{Bao:2020hsc}, and consider the volume of such a bulge region to check if the subregion volume complexity can capture the ideas of restricted complexity and Python's lunch.
+It is also worth noting that the authors of \cite{Brown:2019rox} argued about the behaviour of complexity purely from the perspective of tensor networks and not from the perspective of volumes.
+We thank the anonymous referee and the editor-in-charge for asking to clarify on this point.}